A Maldives honeymoon, read carefully

 Most honeymoon planning gets stuck on the wrong question.
 The right four, in order:

-2. Which transfer?
+- Which transfer?
 The seaplane is part of the holiday for some, the deal-breaker for others.
-A 40-minute seaplane charges roughly $740 per adult round-trip on top of the rate.
-A 20-minute speedboat from a North Malé resort charges $200.
-The transfer math reshapes which atolls are realistic on a budget.
+A seaplane to a remote atoll runs forty minutes and a meaningful fare on top of the room rate.
+A speedboat from a North Malé resort is twenty minutes and a fraction of that.
+Exact fares are quoted at booking and shift seasonally; the transfer math reshapes which atolls are realistic on a given budget.

-4. Which month?
+- Which month?
 December to April is dry season and peak rate.
 February has the lowest realistic chance of rain.
-May to early November has the southwest monsoon — quieter, cheaper, and home to the manta and whale shark aggregations.
+May to early November has the southwest monsoon, quieter, cheaper, and home to the manta and whale shark aggregations.
 Late October is the sweet spot most honeymooners do not consider.

 Each of those four questions has a cluster guide below.
 Read whichever one you have not made up your mind about.
 Skip the ones you have.